SaraSSC/CorkDefectAnalizer/README.md

 # Training SAM on Custom Data

 This project provides tools to fine-tune Meta's Segment Anything Model (SAM2.1) on custom segmentation datasets.
-The implementation includes dataset preparation, model training, and inference scripts.
+The implementation includes dataset preparation, model training, interference scripts, comparison between base model and fine-tuned and testing on new images.

 **Note**: If everything is already set up, jump to [#DatasetPreparation] (Option B) section, as the first step is already done.
 Just don't forget to activate the conda environment before running the scripts. ```conda activate sam2_env```